NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 end
 ```

-3)	Run this script in the current path (`analysis_template/scripts`) by either typing the name of the script (template_eeg2ptb_erplab) in the command window and pressing enter or clicking “run” at the top of Matlab editor.
+3)	Run this script in the current path (`analysis_template/scripts`) by either typing the name of the script (template_eeg2ptb_erplab) in the command window and pressing enter or clicking “run” at the top of the MATLAB editor.

 4)	Ensure the converted ptb format data is in the `ptb_data` folder (if you change the output path, ensure you copy the data into the `ptb_data` folder).